– How does your business work?

 – How has the information landscape been developing?

-– We have implemented several systems to formalize assigning and control of tasks, but, alas, these solution did not suit us.
+– We have implemented several systems to formalize assigning and control of tasks but these solutions did not suit us.
 These systems can be effective for new projects, but not for routine tasks, which seemed hard to track.
 For some reason, everyone had a feeling that production worked all by itself, all the processes completed themselves and they did not need to be controlled.
 We considered the processes well developed and, therefore, did not think that monitoring was necessary.
 Everything was delegated to executors, who were much less motivated than the chief officers, and did their job differently.

 – At what point did the company decide to switch to process management?